piero-ranalli/LFTools/README.md

   3. weight
   4. redshift
   5. luminosity
+  6. match probability
- [6. optional: applied correction for absorption, in Log-scale]
+ [7. optional: applied correction for absorption, in Log-scale]

 In fact, what `lf-catcorrect` does is to split each source into all the possible values of luminosity and redshift that it could have,